wp-plugins/tagregator/readme.txt

 == Installation ==

+Step 1) After installing the plugin, go to the Tagregator > Settings screen and enter the credentials for the services you want to use.

-After installing the plugin, [add the [tagregator] shortcode to a post or page](http://codex.wordpress.org/Shortcode), and include the hashtag you want to aggregate:
+Step 2) [Add the [tagregator] shortcode to a post or page](http://codex.wordpress.org/Shortcode), and include the hashtag you want to aggregate:

 Examples: